What to Serve with Chicken Marbella: Side Dishes to Help You Get Your 80s On

 Some self-proclaimed foodies will probably tell you that kale’s moment has passed, but we couldn’t disagree more.

 Don’t let “hot takes” on Twitter and food blogs fool you, kale is just as delicious, healthy, and culinarily useful as ever.
-And a simple massaged kale salad – with it’s bright acidity and hearty earthiness is just the right thing to serve up with chicken Marbella.
+And a simple massaged kale salad – with it’s bright acidity and hearty earthiness is just the right thing to pair up here.

 On the other end of the spectrum, but equally perfect with a rich Marbella, would be a light, slightly herby cucumber salad with a rice wine vinaigrette brings a lightness and freshness that cleanses the palate – and leaves it begging for more.